laibaarshad03/Clustering-K-means/README.md

 # Clustering-K-means
-Clustering using K means algorithm
+Clustering using K means algorithm in artificial intelligence